ManoghnK/IndegenousTask/README.md

        -> py -mrun news.py

 Output:
-The csv file consists of 7 columns namely- description, raw article, Article post-processing, (Polarity) polarity of the article, (Sentiment) sentiment of the entire article based on the polarity, Category (category of the news), Score (similarity-score with respect to category).
+The csv file consists of 7 columns namely- description, raw article, Article post-processing, Polarity (polarity of the article), Sentiment (sentiment of the entire article based on the polarity), Category (category of the news), Score (similarity-score with respect to category).